Cochlear Implants

 "I'm probably they're longest customer, I've known them for over 40 years"

-Learn More About Cochlear Implants from Our Specialist
+Get More Information About Cochlear Implants from Our Cochlear Implant Doctor

-When hearing aids do not produce hearing improvement or facilitate speech and language development, electronic implants often provide the best alternative solution for those with advanced levels of hearing loss.
-Cochlear implants are among the important tools used by our audiologists at Pacific Hearing Service in our Menlo Park and Los Altos clinics to help improve the hearing and quality of life for those in Silicon Valley who qualify for them.
+When a hearing test shows severe to profound hearing loss and hearing aids just aren’t enough to improve hearing or assist with speech and language development, audiologists turn to electronic implants as an alternative solution for those with advanced levels of hearing loss.
+Our audiologists at Pacific Hearing Service in Menlo Park and Los Altos use cochlear implants as an advanced tool for helping improve the hearing and quality of life for those in Silicon Valley who qualify for them.

 Testimonials